OctopusDeploy/docs/docs/deployment-process/variables/index.md

 1. The target channel (if channels are enabled).
 1. No scope (least specific).

-For example, a **LogLevel** variable with a value scoped to an environment is considered by Octopus to be "less specific" than a value scoped to a machine role.
+For example, a **LogLevel** variable with a value scoped to to a machine role is considered by Octopus to be more specific than a value scoped to an environment.
 So when two possible values for a variable exist, Octopus will choose the "more specific" scope value over the less specific one.

 Variable scoping also works like CSS rules; a value scoped twice is more specific than a value scoped once.
 For example, a variable scoped to an environment and a role is more specific than a variable scoped to just a role.

 If two variables are scoped equally, Octopus will choose project-defined variables ahead of library-defined ones.
 If this still does not resolve the conflict the result is non-deterministic and you should not depend on a specific value being used.
 Instead, you should take care when scoping variables so that they are unlikely to conflict.

-Scope specificity can quickly become very complicated.
-Read our blog post for a [better understanding of why scope specificity works the way it does](http://octopus.com/blog/variable-specificity-and-complexity).

 ### Scoping Variables to Target Roles